 These efforts have advanced, in part, thanks to the Anacostia Watershed Restoration Partnership (AWRP).
 The Partnership, led by COG, is a consortium of local, state, and federal agencies, environmental organizations, and private citizens working toward a cleaner, healthier watershed.

 Year of the Anacostia, #ComeToTheRiver

 2018 is the Year of the Anacostia – an invitation to honor history, celebrate progress, and enjoy the Anacostia River and watershed.
-To learn about upcoming events and how you can participate in the festivities, visit www.yearoftheanacostia.com.
+To learn about upcoming events and how you can participate in the festivities, such as the upcoming Anacostia River Festival on April 15 at Anacostia Park, visit www.yearoftheanacostia.com.

 COG is collaborating with its members and partners in the Anacostia Watershed Restoration Partnership on a new initiative, #ComeToTheRiver.
 The initiative focuses on getting area residents to experience the nature near their neighborhoods and enjoy the many opportunities the Anacostia offers them.
 By connecting with the watershed, residents will see the progress gained from restoration efforts and investments.

 #ComeToTheRiver has a video and icons that organizations can use to raise awareness about the river, parks, and tributaries in the Anacostia Watershed.
 Both products were developed by the Prince George’s County Department of the Environment and the Partnership.
 If you are interested in using the icons or video, please contact Lisa Ragain.

 The Anacostia Watershed restoration began in the mid-1980's and is a multi-jurisdictional effort.
 The Anacostia Watershed Restoration Partnership was formalized in 2006.
 The 2010 Anacostia Watershed Restoration Plan and compliance requirements greatly accelerated the restoration effort.